runabol/piper/README.md

 # What is this?

-Piper is a miniature workflow engine written in Java and built atop Spring Boot.
+Piper is a miniature workflow engine written in Java.

 See http://meetpiper.com

 # Roadmap

-- workers health
+- Workers health
 - Each construct
 - Mapper construct
 - Parallel construct